 10 Favorite Salad Dressing Recipes

 Here are 10 of my favorite everyday salad dressing recipes.
-They’re perfect for tossing with all sorts of salads — and they also double as easy sauces for dipping or drizzling.
-So delicious!
+They’re perfect for tossing with all sorts of salads, and also double as easy sauces for dipping or drizzling.

 After sharing dozens and dozens of salad recipes with you over the years, I thought it would be fun to do something different today and share the 10 salad dressing recipes that have become my go-to favorites over the years.